Okeford Fitzpaine: Education

-There is a small but thriving Church of England Voluntary Aided Primary School classified in 2015 by OFSTED as "Good".
+There is a small Church of England voluntary aided primary school.
 The school was virtually destroyed by fire during World War II, and many village records were lost.

-There is also the Oak Tree Pre-School.
+There is also a pre-school.

-The school has now closed and the children are bused to Shillingstone Primary School, nearby.

 Notable buildings

 Within the parish are 61 structures that are listed by Historic England for their historic or architectural interest.
-Two of these – the Parish Church of St Andrew and the Church of St Aldhelm – have Grade II* status, with all other listed structures being Grade II.
+Two of these – the Parish Church of St Andrew and the Church of St Aldhelm – have grade II* status, with all other listed structures being grade II.
 Among these are a barn off High Street; a green-painted K6 telephone kiosk by the post office; 50 m of raised pavement in Shillingstone Lane; a table tomb in St Andrew's churchyard; and another in St Aldhelm's churchyard.